 The next important information you must provide is about the stocks and shares.
 While filing the Certificate of Incorporation, you must mention a minimum of one share.
 In New York, to start a corporation, you need at least Three director(s) initially.
 When filing the incorporation documents, you must provide the share of directors in the corporation.
 It decides the ownership of the company.

-If you amend New York Certificate of Incorporation in the future, you will not be able to change the initial directors.
+If you amend the New York Certificate of Incorporation in the future, you will not be able to change the initial directors.
 You might need an additional form to change the initial directors’ details.
 You must check with the New York SOS while filing the Certificate of Incorporation amendment.

 Additional Documents